Geaht/DER/README.md

 Readme for the Duplicate Event Removal algorithm:
 https://github.com/Geaht/DER

-Version 1.0, released Februar 2021
+Version 1.0, released February 2021

 This project is licensed under the terms of the Mozilla Public License Version 2.0.
 Copyright (c) by Gert Dehnen, Marcel S. Kehl, Florian Mormann and the University of Bonn Medical Center